 First semester on Academic Probation

-You have likely received email notification and outreach from your academic advisor or CFPCA's Success Coach, Erin Anderson.
+You have likely received email notification and outreach from your academic advisor or CFPCA's Success Coach, Erin Wiseman.
 Schedule an advising appointment with your advisor ASAP to discuss some changes you can make that will result in academic success.
 Find your advisor and schedule an appointment.
 We also suggest checking out How To Get Back On Track (PDF).

 Second semester on Academic Probation

 Now is when the Success Coach will become your primary support to help you get off of academic probation with a GPA of 2.0 or higher.
 It is extremely important that you meet with Erin to create an academic improvement plan.
 Schedule an appointment.
 After your initial appointment, some of the below follow-up activities may be part of your academic improvement plan:

 Metacognition Videos: Watch all six short videos and write a short summary about each.